theZFJ/theZFJ.github.io/content/staff/the-zfj/_index.md

 ---
-name: The ZFJ
+title: The ZFJ
 job:
 photo:
 ---
-The Zombie Fridge Journal is a newspaper project based in the NYC metropolitan area run by students.
+The Zombie Fridge Journal is a student-run newspaper based in the New York City metropolitan area.